play-co/gcif/README.md

 If 256 or fewer colors comprise the image, then it is attempted to be sent as a paletted image, since this guarantees a compression ratio of at least 4:1.

-The palette is sorted based on the luminance of each palette color, with the hope that the image is somewhat smooth in brightness.
-Spatial filtering is done but color filtering is not (naturally); see the next section for more information about filtering.
-The filter zone size is increased to 16x16 for paletted images.
+The assignment of colors to palette indices is chosen to improve the compression ratio.
+For more on palette sorting, see the section below.

 If the palette has 16 or fewer entries, then the palette indices are repacked into bytes: